echogarden-project/echogarden/docs/Options.md

 **Plain text processing**:
 * `plainText.paragraphBreaks`: split to paragraphs based on single (`single`), or double (`double`) line breaks.
 Defaults to `double`
 * `plainText.whitespace`: determines how to process whitespace within paragraphs.
 Can be `preserve` (leave as is), `removeLineBreaks` (convert line breaks to spaces) or `collapse` (convert runs of whitespace characters, including line breaks, to a single space character).
-Defaults to `collapse`
+Defaults to `preserve`

 **Post-processing**:
 * `postProcessing.normalizeAudio`: should normalize output audio.
 Defaults to `true`